 Sejal is a San Francisco based attorney and writer.
 She studied ethics at Harvard Divinity School mid-career and brings the ethos of her work there to her law practice.

 Sejal graduated from Northwestern Law School in 2000 and joined the Attorney General’s Honors Program at the United States Department of Justice in the Criminal Division, Fraud Section.
 A certified rape victim's advocate prior to entering law school, she also served as a Special Assistant United States Attorney in the District of Columbia in the Sex Offense and Domestic Violence Unit.
 She then worked in the San Francisco office of Pillsbury Winthrop in the White Collar and Corporate Investigations Group.
-She moved to Boston in 2004 and began a solo practice as a criminal defense attorney, specializing in state and federal criminal trials and appeals.
+She moved to Boston in 2004 and began a solo practice as a criminal defense attorney, specializing in state and federal criminal trials and appeals for indigent clients.
 Sejal served on the Committee for Public Counsel Services Appellate and Post-Conviction Panel for Massachusetts and the Criminal Justice Act Panel for the First Circuit.
-She is obtained certification as a mediator through Metropolitan Mediation Services and mediated many cases in the small claims and criminal courts in the greater Boston area.
+She obtained certification as a mediator through Metropolitan Mediation Services and mediated cases in small claims and criminal courts in the greater Boston area.

 The Boston Globe featured a front-page article about her work in 2008, after she won exoneration for her client, Guy Randolph, who pleaded guilty to a sex crime he did not commit.
 Mr. Randolph served ten years in jail and was classified as a Level 3 sex offender for another seven years before he was exonerated in Suffolk Superior Court.
 Sejal then sued the Commonwealth and obtained the maximum statutory award of $500,000 for her client.
 She published an essay about the case in The Champion, a magazine publication of the National Association of Criminal Defense Lawyers.